 "We've got just a tremendous amount of bandwidth available," state Rep. Tom Taylor, R-Farmington, said.
 "All we have to do is get it deployed.
 And that's the difficult part."

 The fiber was strung by the Farmington Electric Utility System, the city-owned electric utility.

 Bob Campbell, assistant city manager, called the Google contest "an important exercise that brought the community together."

 "We can now move forward and get similar-speed Internet through a cooperative with private businesses," he said.
-"I think that public-private partnership is the way to go."

 The city is willing to lease its fiber-optic network, Roberts said.